A podium that reads "Ancient City Poets" overlayed on a fuzzy image of the Ponce de Leon Hotel at Flagler College.

 Share This

-For the fourth year, Flagler College, Ancient City Poets, and the St. Johns Cultural Council present St. Augustine PoetFest, a three-day poetry festival to celebrate literary heritage and connect the creative community.
+Flagler College, Ancient City Poets, and the St. Johns Cultural Council present the 6th Annual St. Augustine PoetFest, a three-day poetry festival to celebrate literary heritage and connect the creative community, from Thursday, April 9, through Saturday, April 11, 2026.

-Except for an event at the St. Augustine Waterworks on Thursday evening, and an open mic at Ralampago Coffee on Friday evening, all other events on Friday and Saturday are at at Flagler College locations.
+Except for an event at the St. Augustine Waterworks on Thursday evening, and an open mic at Relampago Coffee on Friday evening, all other events on Friday and Saturday are at Flagler College locations.

 The historic St. Augustine Waterworks — a brick building against a blue sky.